Package insert / prescribing information

 The effect of food on the rate and extent of absorption of Mefenamic Acid has not been studied.
 Concomitant ingestion of antacids containing magnesium hydroxide has been shown to significantly increase the rate and extent of Mefenamic Acid absorption ( see PRECAUTIONS, Drug Interactions).
 1

 Mefenamic Acid has been reported as being greater than 90% bound to albumin.
 9 The relationship of unbound fraction to drug concentration has not been studied.
 The apparent volume of distribution ( Vzss/F) estimated following a 500-mg oral dose of Mefenamic Acid was 1.06 L/kg.
 2

 Based on its physical and chemical properties, Mefenamic Acid is expected to be excreted in human breast milk.

 Mefenamic Acid is metabolized by cytochrome P450 enzyme CYP2C9 to 3-hydroxymethyl Mefenamic Acid (Metabolite I).
 Further oxidation to a 3-carboxyMefenamic Acid (Metabolite II) may occur.
 10 The activity of these metabolites has not been studied.
-The metabolites may undergo glucuronidation and Mefenamic Acid also glucuronidated directly.
-A peak plasma level approximating 20 mcg/mL was observed at 3 hours for the hydroxy metabolite and its glucuronide (n=6) after a single 1 gram dose.
-Similarly, a peak plasma level of 8 mcg/mL was observed at 6 to 8 hours for the carboxy metabolite and its glucuronide.
+The metabolites may undergo glucuronidation and Mefenamic Acid is also glucuronidated directly.
+A peak plasma level approximating 20 mcg/mL was observed at 3 hours for the hydroxy metabolite and its glucuronide (n=6) after a single 1-gram dose.
+Similarly, a peak plasma level of 8 mcg/mL was observed at 6-8 hours for the carboxy metabolite and its glucuronide.
 3

 Pharmacokinetic differences due to race have not been identified.